Koha-Community/kohadocs/source/cataloging.rst

 |image689|

-From this view you can mark an item lost by choosing a lost status from the pull down and clicking the 'Set Status' button.
+From this view you can mark an item lost by choosing a lost status from the pull down and clicking the 'Set status' button.

 |image690|

-You can also mark an item as damaged by choosing a damaged status from the pull down and clicking the 'Set Status' button.
+You can also mark an item as damaged by choosing a damaged status from the pull down and clicking the 'Set status' button.

 |image691|

 .. _duplicating-items-label:

-Duplicating Items
+Duplicating items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can easily duplicate each item by clicking the 'Action' button the